University-of-Adelaide-Bx-Masters/BIOTECH-7005-BIOINF-3000/Practicals/github_repositories_practical/github_repositories_practical.md

 ## Submit a pull request

+* Create a pull request from the front page of your repo (near "X commits ahead")
-* Comments should link to both issues and give a brief description of the change
+* Comments should link to both issues and give a brief description of the change.
+You don't need to repeat everything in the issue, just link to it
-* Go to the original repo (not your fork) - notice that the "pull request" tab now shows some numbers.
-Click it and find your pull request
+* after creating the pull request you'll be taken to the original repo (not your fork) - notice that the "pull request" tab now shows some numbers.
+Notice how the pull request comment can be hovered over to see the issue
 * Go to your issue - you should be able to see the linked pull request

 # Extras